Toclimbbb/CMRNet/README.md

 ---

 ## 💻 Architecture Proof & Configurations
-To ensure absolute transparency during the review process, we provide the `cmrnet_searbgttiny.yml` file.
+To ensure absolute transparency and reproducibility, we provide the `cmrnet_searbgttiny.yml` file.
 This file explicitly details the **complete structural logic of the CMRNet framework** (including the integration of MCDF, PolyBlock, and DGQS), along with our **core training pipeline** (hyperparameters, optimizers, and dual-modality data augmentation strategies like Mosaic and ModalStack).

 Below is a snapshot of our training terminal, which verifies the model's lightweight footprint (**3.60M Parameters**) and successful structural execution.